makrai/notes/bianchi21-feel-it-emotion-sentiment.md

 ## Corpus Analysis

-* Table 1 shows the label distribution of the FEEL-IT corpus for the four emos
+* Table 1 shows the label distribution of the FEEL-IT corpus for the 4 emotions
   * Examples for each class are shown in Table 2
 * imbalanced
-  * Similar to other realistic emotion classification datasets (Sprugnoli, 2020; Mohammad+ 2018; Nozza+ 2017; Mohammad, 2012), the dataset
+  * Similar to other realistic emotion classification datasets (Sprugnoli, 2020; Mohammad+ 2018; Nozza+ 2017; Mohammad, 2012)
   * distribution is similar to the SemEval-2018 Task 1 dataset (Mohammad+ 2018),
-    * anger and joy account for the majority of tweets, and fear is the least frequent emotion.
-3 In FEEL-IT,
+    * anger and joy account for the majority of tweets, and fear is the least frequent emotion
 * vary both with respect to topic domains and time
   * Topic domains ranges
     health (#covid19, #mascherina/mask), sports (#F1, #Juventus), social issues
     (#scuola/school), TV shows (#GFvip, #pomeriggio5), individuals (#DiMaio,
     #Suarez), generic targets (#negazionisti/negationists)
   * Each topic is associated with a time range that greatly varies with subject
-    * TV shows are cited when they are broadcast, e.g., #domenicalive, literally Sunday live is mainly commented on Sunday.
+    * TV shows are cited when they are broadcast, eg #domenicalive, literally Sunday live is mainly commented on Sunday.
 Some events, like
-    * soccer matches or celebrity birthdays, are mentioned only one day, e.g.,
+    * soccer matches or celebrity birthdays, are mentioned only one day, eg
-    * COVID-19 are present every observed day, with some peaks for specific events (e.g., 2nd October, Trump testing positive)
+    * COVID-19 are present every observed day, with some peaks for specific events (eg 2nd October, Trump testing positive)

 # 3 Experiments